 Recently Christensen mentioned in a radio interview that researchers discovered a huge portion of milkshake sales at a fast food restaurant chain were made early in the morning.
 This baffled the researchers until they watched customers and asked them follow-up questions after they’d purchased milkshakes early in the morning.
 It turns out most of these customers had purchased milkshakes because they had a long drive ahead of them, and they needed something to do while they drove.
 The milkshakes served as a distraction that would last longer than donuts or other alternatives.

 This got me thinking about tabletop RPGs, and what we hire them to do.
 Why does every roleplayer I know have more games than they’ll ever play?
 Why do I support Kickstarters for games my Friday night group will never even try?
 Why do I no longer collect and paint miniatures, even though I was obsessed with them in my early gaming years?
-What am I hiring RPGs to do for me?
+Most importantly: What am I hiring RPGs to do for me?

 Here are a few that come to mind, though I’m sure there are other jobs for which I and other gamers hire tabletop RPGs: